- The Windows 10/11 update error 0x800f0900 can be caused by corrupt system files.

 - Update Windows 10.

-10: Perform a clean reinstall
+11. Perform a clean reinstall

-It won’t take too much of your time and you still get to keep your data.
+It won’t take too long, and you still get to keep your data.
 Of course, you’ll need to back up files from the system partition on the secondary partition or an external drive.

 That’s it.
-Hopefully, one of the steps got you into clear and the update error ‘0x800f0900’ isn’t plaguing you anymore.
+Hopefully, one of the steps got you into clear, and the install error – 0x800f0900 isn’t plaguing you anymore.